-3 WAYS TO MEET THE Graduation Exams REQUIREMENTS
+11. 3 WAYS TO MEET THE GRADUATION EXAM REQUIREMENTS for Class of 2022 ONLY

-- 1. Pass all Graduation Exams - 2.
-Fulfill the requirements of the Graduation Exam Evidenced-based waiver: - a.
-Take the Graduation Exams at least one time your sophomore, junior, & senior years. - b.
-Complete any extra help sessions offered each year by your school to
+1. Pass all Graduation Exams

+- 2. Fulfill the requirements of the Graduation Exam Evidenced-based waiver: - a.
+Take the Graduation Exams will be given one more time senior year.

-- prepare for the Graduation Exam retests. - c.
+- b.
+Complete any extra help sessions offered each year by your school to prepare for the Graduation Exam retests. - c.
 Maintain a school attendance rate of 95 percent or better (with excused absences) over the course of your high school career. - d.
 Have a "C" average in the courses required for graduation over the course of your high school career. - e.
 Satisfy any other state and local graduation requirements. - f.
 Get a written recommendation from the teacher(s) in the subject area(s) not passed, as well as one from the school principal, and show proof that the academic standards have been met, whether through other tests or classroom work. - 3.
 Fulfill the requirements of the Graduation Exam Work-readiness waiver: - a.
 Take the Graduation Exam at least one time your sophomore, junior, & senior years. - b.
 Complete any extra help sessions offered each year by your school to prepare for the Graduation Exam retests. - c.
 Maintain a school attendance rate of 95 percent or better (with verified or excused absences) over the course of your high school career. - d.
 Have a "C" average in the courses required for graduation over the course of your high school career. - e.
 Satisfy any other state and local graduation requirements - f.
 Complete the course and credit requirements for a general diploma, including the career academic sequence; a workforce readiness assessment; and at least one career exploration internship, cooperative education, or workforce credential recommended by the student's school.

-RETAKING A COURSE
+12. RETAKING A COURSE